imraf/ollama-webui-llm/Documentation/07-Chat-History.md

 ### localStorage Usage

-Chats are stored in browser localStorage under the key `'llm-chats'`:
+Chats are stored in browser localStorage under the key `'llm-chats'`.
+Loading of chats occurs only after the application determines whether authentication is required via `/api/v1/auth-required` (to avoid flashing the interface before a potential login prompt).

 ```558:577:static/app.js
 // Local storage functions